vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *rāhukū ṭ ādvayasphūrjat*

-The explanation given by the Dīof the fi rst sentence, which alludes to the middle section of the *śrīvidyā* , called *kāmarāja* , identifi es the letter *HA* of this section of the mantra with the *HA* in the lower triangle of the *kāmakalā*
+The explanation given by the Dī of the fi rst sentence, which alludes to the middle section of the *śrīvidyā* , called *kāmarāja* , identifi es the letter *HA* of this section of the mantra with the *HA* in the lower triangle of the *kāmakalā*

 diagram, since its says that it is placed between the two lower *bindus* of this fi gure.
 As in the *kāmakalā* , this *HA* is an aspect of the Goddess and, as such,